clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

-When generating the certificates, pass in the IP and host name for the host on which you will be running the scheduler in the ``-ip`` and ``-host`` arguments respectively.
-The scheduler acts as the cluster SSNTP server, and clients connecting will validate its credentials match those embedded in the certificates.
+When generating the certificates, pass in the IP and host name for the host on which you will be running the scheduler in the ``-ip`` and ``-host`` arguments, respectively.
+The scheduler acts as the cluster SSNTP server, and connecting clients will validate credentials matched by those embedded in the certificates.

 Create unique certificates for each of your scheduler, compute node, network